MaximumFluff/MaximumFluff/README.md

 I am a Software Developer current working at eMabler, an API platform for EV chargers!

-Languages/Tech I use:
+I have experience in the following languages & technologies:

 - JavaScript
 - TypeScript
-- C#
-- Azure
 - Node.js
 - React
 - React Native
+- C#
+- Python

 <!---
 MaximumFluff/MaximumFluff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.